KatNykiel/docs/index.rst

 Setting up Atom
 ==================================

-Per the suggestion of some other group members, I thought I'd write up a few pages describing how to set up Atom to connect with RCAC clusters.
+Per the suggestion of some other group members, I thought I'd write up a few pages in RTD/Sphinx describing how to set up Atom to connect with RCAC clusters.

 .. toctree::